dmeehan1968/Playground/Messaging/GSL/stream.md

 ## The Stream Protocol

+NB: This files is 100% generated and will be recreated at the next build.
+Any modifications WILL BE LOST!

-A MESSAGE consists of a multipart message of 2
+A STREAM consists of a multipart message of 2
 frames:

 | Frame # | Field | Type |